|

 education and as a result I had the best educational opportunities that

-school education - outstanding teachers and first-rate schools in
+school education - outstanding teachers and first-rate California schools in

 and, at the age of 22, received an AB degree in International Relations,